How To Become a CPA in Kentucky: Step By Step Guide

 In Kentucky, CPAs must renew their license online on the first day of August, in the second year after issuance.
 The board typically sends annual renewal notices.

-Licensed CPAs also must complete 80 hours of continued education completed during the two years and submit their CPE certificates along with their CPA license renewal forms each year.
+Licensed CPAs also must complete 80 hours of continued education completed during the two years and submit their CPE certificates along with their CPA credential renewal forms each year.

 Kentucky CPA Salary